progrium/darwinkit/README.md

 ![topframe screenshot](https://pbs.twimg.com/media/EqhYDmlW8AEBC6-?format=jpg&name=large)

 ## Bridge System
-Lastly, a common use case for this toolkit is not building full native apps, but integrating Go applications with various Mac systems, like windows, native menus, status icons (systray), etc.
+Lastly, a common case for this toolkit is not just building full native apps, but integrating Go applications with Mac systems, like windows, native menus, status icons (systray), etc.
 One-off libraries for some of these exist, but besides often limiting what you can do, they're also just not composable.
 They all want to own the main thread!